FindLab/FindLab.github.io/source/_drafts/midi-indexing.md

 Because note count change will break fragment splitting, especially when interval between 2 errors is less than fragment length 2<sup>k</sup>.

-We propose a new approach to deal with MIDI retrieving with input interface of piano playing, which partitions this task into 2 phases: pitch histogram indexing (rough phase) and music fuzzy matching (fine phase).
+We propose a new approach to deal with MIDI retrieving with input interface of piano playing, which partitions this task into 2 phases: pitch frequency indexing (rough phase) and music fuzzy matching (fine phase).
 The fine phase is also a robust score following algorithm, which play a key role in the smart piano user interactive system, also a pending patent.
 I hope there is another opportunity to talk details of the score following method.
 In this article we focus on the rough phase.